miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 Correlation analysis is closely related to regression analysis, although conceptually the two are very different.
 In correlation analysis, the main objective is to measure the strength or degree of linear association between two variables.

-Regression and correlation present fundamental differences that are worth mentioning.
-In regression analysis there is an asymmetry in the treatment of the dependent and explanatory variables.
-The dependent variable is assumed to be statistical, random or stochastic, i.e., it has a probability distribution.
+In regression analysis there is a difference in treatment between the two variables studied that begins with their names: dependent and explanatory variables.
+A dependent variable is assumed to be statistical, random or stochastic, i.e., it has a probability distribution.
+In the other hand, we can consider initially that a explanatory variable is fixed (the deterministic component of a model).

 ### Covariance